Saatva HD Mattress Overview

 The Saatva HD became available to the public in 2019, and we have not had enough time to test this model across the average mattress lifespan of six to eight years.
 Our durability rating for the Saatva HD is based on the bed’s quality of construction and materials, owner experiences, and Saatva’s overall reputation.

-We estimate the Saatva HD will perform for seven to seven and a half years before a replacement is needed.
+We estimate the Saatva HD will perform for seven to eight years before a replacement is needed, though Saatva claims it will last for up to fifteen.
 This expected lifespan is longer-than-average compared to other hybrids, and can be attributed to several factors.
 Latex is naturally durable and does not deteriorate as quickly as polyfoam or memory foam, and this should help preserve the bed’s surface feel.
 The low-gauge coils and high-density foam rails also protect the edges from deep sinkage.

 One thing to note is that the cover may wear out more quickly.
 Euro-top layers often develop body impressions because they are padded with foam that softens and loses shape over time.
 To protect the Saatva HD from these impressions, we encourage owners to rotate the mattress head-to-foot every three to six months.